 Ice hockey betting is widespread across North America and Europe and is especially popular when it comes to the NHL and KHL, with big international tournaments taking place regularly.
-Continue reading to learn how to bet on ice hockey and identify value in ice hockey betting markets.
+Continue reading to learn how to bet on ice hockey and identify value in ice hockey markets.

 How to bet on ice hockey: Understanding team set-up

 The first step of learning how to bet on ice hockey is understanding how the sport works.
 Like soccer, basketball and other team sports, the ultimate objective of the game is to outscore the opposing team.
 There are two teams in an ice hockey match, containing six players each – five skaters and one goaltender.

 The typical roster size of an ice hockey squad is 20 players.
 The high number within a roster is due to the physical nature of the game, despite being a sport needing just six players.
 Ice hockey involves plenty of high-contact scenarios and, subsequently, each team is allowed an unlimited amount of substitutions during a match.

 In addition to the goaltender, an ice hockey team will be made up of two defencemen and three forwards.
 There is both a left defenceman and right defenceman.
 The three forward positions are left wing, centre and right wing.

 Ice hockey betting: How is the game settled?

 Ice hockey matches in regulation time (matches that do not go into overtime after ending in a tie) are divided into three 20-minute periods.
 Unlike in traditional soccer leagues, league matches in ice hockey can go into overtime and cannot be tied once a winner in overtime is scored.
 A tie at the end of overtime ends in a shootout.